artonge/FLAP/README.md

 ---

 Welcome to the **FLAP** main repository.

-FLAP main goal is to ease self-hosted services administration to allow more people to manage their numeric data.
+The aim of FLAP is to facilitate the use of self-hosted services to allow more people to manage their numeric data.

 If you need help setting up services, take a look at [our commercial offers](https://www.flap.cloud).